adclz/vif/packages/docs/docs/en/concept/core.md

 But what if you want to declare more than 2 booleans ?
 For example 20 ?.
 :::

-Vif provides a method called "ArrayFrom" which serves this exact purpose.
+Vif provides a static method called "ArrayFrom" which serves this exact purpose.

 ```ts twoslash
 import {_Array, ArrayFrom} from "#complex"